Persian Calligraphy as a Diagrammatic Sign: An Analysis Based on Cognitive Semiotics

 Authors

-Linguistics Department, Faculty of Letters and Humanities, Ferdowsi University of Mashhad, Mashhad, Iran
+1 Phd Student of Linguistics, Department of Linguistics, Faculty of Literature and Humanities, Ferdowsi University of Mashhad, Mashhad, Iran

 Abstract